How Long Can I Drive with Power Steering Fluid Leak?

 Power steering fluid is hugely important to the performance and life of your car.
 It’s what keeps things smooth and streamlined on the road.
 Power steering fluid is the hydraulic fluid that transmits the power in your steering system.
 In detail, it helps create the pressure that pushes on either side of your car’s rack-mounted piston, allowing you to turn the wheels with ease.
 Since the majority of cars today use power assisted steering (PAS) systems, this fluid is essential for smooth steering.

 In order to understand the power steering fluid leak issue, you must first know what causes this problem.
 There are many way for your car leaking power steering fluid, but we will just list out the most common 4 factors:

 Power Steering Pump

-One of the most popular spot for a leak is power steering pump.
-It is usually because of the worn seal around the pump shaft, which create a source of leaks.
+One of the most popular spots for a leak is the power steering pump.
+It is usually because of the worn seal around the pump shaft, which creates a source of leaks.

 Hydro Boost Brakes

 Hydro boost brake is, even though quite rare, yet another place to look at if you are checking for power steering fluid leak .
 On some vehicles, the brake system will combine with the power unit for steering.
 This sounds like a convenience plan, yet there will be several components and hoses that divide the power from one system to another.
 And yes you are correct, each hose, especially the seal, gasket, can develop leaks.